sunway513/ROCm/README.md

 ```

-At this point they system can install ROCm using the DKMS drivers.
+#### Installing ROCm on the system

-Installing ROCm on the system
+It is recommended to [remove previous rocm installations](https://github.com/RadeonOpenCompute/ROCm#how-to-un-install-rocm-from-centosrhel-74) before installing the latest version to ensure a smooth installation.

 At this point ROCm can be installed on the target system.
 Create a /etc/yum.repos.d/rocm.repo file with the following contents:

 ```shell